genovapink/FundGoalDotFun/README.md

 ## 1. Abstract

-**Funddotfun** is a decentralized token launcher that empowers users to tokenize and crowdfund scholarships, research, startups, and creative projects on **EduChain**.
+**Gofundingdotfun** is a decentralized token launcher that empowers users to tokenize and crowdfund scholarships, research, startups, and creative projects on **EduChain**.
 Featuring gamified milestones, deployer incentives, and peer-to-peer donations, it offers a transparent, secure, and scalable way to raise funds onchain.

 ## 2. Problem Statement